 Violation by any judgment of a lower trial court to any Commission principle is grounds for appeal.

-If the violation is by the highest court of a respective UAE jurisdiction, that provides standing to appeal before the Commission itself.
+If the violation is by the highest court of a respective UAE jurisdiction, that provides standing to appeal before the respective courts.

 Commission Order 1 of 2020